 Note that the one defective cart blocked an entire chain of carts.
 The attempt to save a quick buck on repairs backfired by making a third, give or take, of all the carts unavailable for the time being.

 Theoretically, of course, some other explanation might exist, e.g. that someone had deliberately sabotaged the cart and applied the duct tape to delay discovery.
 Such explanations, however, seem far-fetched and, if true, would still point to a recurring problem and one by no means limited to Netto: grocery stores pay too little attention to their carts.
 Just having someone on staff give each cart a, e.g., monthly check, to see whether it can remain in use or should be serviced/scrapped, could work miracles for the average state, but this simply does not appear to be done.
 The result is blocked wheels, unbalanced wheels, malfunctioning coin slots, damaged handles, whatnot, that are only fixed with great delays.
 (This while it is rarely worth the customer’s time to point an issue out to the staff.
-Reactions, both on my very few own attempts and some few attempts by others that I have observed, have ranged from of “What do you expect me to do about it!” to “Wait here for five minutes while I get the manager!”.
+Reactions, both on my very few own attempts and some few attempts by others that I have observed, have ranged from (variations of) “What do you expect me to do about it!” to “Wait here for five minutes while I get the manager!”.

 I had better luck with a second chain of carts and proceeded into the store—where I immediately heard an overly loud commercial announcement.
-(Contrast this to the much more moderate prior visit.)
+(Contrast this to the much more moderate announcements during my prior visit.)
 To boot, the announcement used the presumptuous, rude, and generally unconscionable-in-advertising “Du”, instead of the proper “Sie”.
 Further announcements took place; one of them, absurdly, demanded that I make Netto, a grocery store, my electricity provider (or some such—I did my best to ignore what was said).
 Such announcements have no place in a customer-friendly store, and even a customer-unfriendly one should have the common decency to keep intrusiveness down and to be polite to the customers.
 (However, as a silver-lining, the number of announcements remained similarly low to the prior visit and, correspondingly, much lower than at the time of [1].)

 See an older text for further explanations around “Du” and “Sie” and the difference between general politeness and general rudeness.